Lowest Mortgage Rate in Canada. Starting from 1.99%

 But making a big change mid-term could result in a hefty penalty.
 If you're thinking you might want to pay more down, switch rate types, extend your amortization, or take out home equity as cash — your renewal is the best time to do it.

 Ultimately, you may not want to switch.
-The idea of switching can feel overwhelming, or introduce yet another factor in managing finances, by taking your mortgage to a different institution than your other financial products.
+The idea of switching can feel overwhelming, or seem inconvenient if your mortgage is at a separate institution from your other financial products.

 And, despite paying a higher mortgage rate, you may still save on other financial products with the same lender (many deposit-taking banks have a 'bundled' approach to keep your business).